Bishop of Christchurch Diocese

-The Venerable Dr Peter R Carrell, BSc (Hons), BD, PhD.
+The Rt Rev’d Dr Peter R Carrell, BSc (Hons), BD, PhD.

-Peter Carrell is Director of Theology House and Director of Education for the Diocese of Christchurch.
-He also serves as Archdeacon for Pegasus (East Christchurch) and has previously been Archdeacon for South Canterbury (2014–2018) and Archdeacon for Mid Canterbury (2015–2018).
+Peter Carrell was Director of Theology House and Director of Education for the Diocese of Christchurch.
+He has previously been Archdeacon for Pegasus, East Christchurch, (2018) and Archdeacon for South Canterbury (2014–2018) and Archdeacon for Mid Canterbury (2015–2018).

 Peter is a member of the General Synod of the Anglican Church in Aotearoa, New Zealand and Polynesia.